Lithography that is better for the planet

 Despite the fact that the industry has become extremely efficient in applying as little as 1 milliliter to coat a full 300mm wafer, the resultant resist that remains on the wafer is substantially less than 1% of the initial applied volume.
 This means that the remaining material has either been sent to an exhaust system or is collected as waste material (generated by both the spin-on process and a base developer rinse).
 In addition, the resist requires two baking processes: one to initially drive off excess solvent and a second to aid the chemical amplification process.
 More processes mean even more energy consumption and added cost.

-All J-FIL systems include a self-contained jetting dispense module which eliminates the separate material-dispensing spin coating system required by spin-on resist processes, saving millions in capital and valuable clean room floor space.
+All Canon NIL systems include a self-contained jetting dispense module which eliminates the separate material-dispensing spin coating system required by spin-on resist processes, saving millions in capital and valuable clean room floor space.

-Our Drop Pattern Generator technology, incorporated in all J-FIL systems, consumes 0.1-1.0% of the resist of traditional spin-on systems as a result of a Drop-on-Demand deposition process which applies picoliter sized drops that match the volume of resist to the relief image pattern on the imprint mask.
-This eliminates a significant waste stream which both saves a significant amount of money, and is environmentally responsible.
+Our Drop Pattern Generator technology, incorporated in all Canon NIL systems, consumes 0.1-1.0% of the resist of traditional spin-on systems as a result of a Drop-on-Demand deposition process which applies picoliter sized drops that match the volume of resist to the relief image pattern on the imprint mask.
+This eliminates a significant waste stream which both saves a significant amount of money and is environmentally responsible.